yunas/generateCSVReport-SRR-SFF/README.md

  8. Open source code and move to live 36 and update SHOP_ID and that's it.
  9. Run this code ( NO Other CHANGE, apart from point 8. )
  10. You will have a new file in same directory made called "REPORT(ShopID).CSV"
- 11. Setting "requiresCompleteData" to true maps Reviews on Orders and setting to false maps orders on reviews.
+ 11. Setting "requiresCompleteData" to true maps Reviews on Orders and setting to false maps Orders on Reviews.

 # SFF Query